 You look fresher and more vibrant that many women in their 20s.
 What is your skincare routine?

 I am strict with my skincare, I grew up working for cosmetic companies so I was taught the makeup only looks as good as the skin underneath.
 I wash my face the minute I walk in the door.
-I have naturally oily skin, which contributes to elasticity, and firmer younger looking skin, but it is also acne prone and super sensitive.
+I have naturally oily skin so I use oil-free products like this bee naturals oil free moisturizer, but I don’t want to dry my skin out too much as the oil contributes to elasticity, and firmer younger-looking skin, but it is also acne prone and super sensitive.
 Ladies, rejoice in oily skin when you are young if you can prevent/repair acne scarring, you will have a younger-looking face as you age.
 I hydrate twice a day with a weather appropriate skincare.
 For me, that is a serum at night with restorative and regenerative ingredients.
 I love mild glycolics.
 They assist in shrinking pores, minimize breakout and improve texture.
 During the day I use less active skincare because I never trust how it works with the ingredient in my makeup.
 I will go for a simple moisturizer with SPF.
 Currently crushing on Mario Badescu Oil Free Moisturizer SPF 17.
 Nighttime is Drunk Elephant Glycolic Face Serum.
 I use eye cream every day and night and have for over 20 years.
 The last time I went to bed without washing my face and doing my full skin routine was my birthday 5 years ago, that’s a whole other story.
 My skin must be clean and cared for at all times.
 After I work out, I clean my face before I leave the gym.

 What about what we’re putting in our bodies?